Jacqueline1337/SlideShow/README.md

   <li style="font-family:avenir;"> It is literally impossible for our brains to multitask </li>
   <li style="font-family:avenir;"> Naps improve your brain's day to day performance </li>
   <li style="font-family:avenir;"> Introversion and Extroversion come from different wiring in the brain </li>
+  <li style="font-family:avenir;"> You are 50% more likely to remember something if you speak it out loud instead of simply reading it over and over </li>
+  <li style="font-family:avenir;"> June 6th is National Doughnut Day at Krispy Kreme, you can get a free donut no purchase necessary </li>
   </ul>
  <h4 style="font-family:raleway;"> Life Hacks that could still be incorporated in your college life! </h4>
   <ul>